sbulav/sbulav.github.io/_posts/2022-06-07-aws-calico-implementing-on-existing-cluster.md

 ## Conclusion

+If you plan to use Calico, I strongly recommend going through the [Certified Calico Operator: Level 1](https://courses.academy.tigera.io) course by Tigera.
+It's pretty short(a few hours), but does a good job explaining various apects of Calico.

+And as a bonus, you'll receive a free CCO-L1 certification.

 Calico is a great tool offering network policy, IP address management capabilities, and much more.
 Hopefully, this post made the installation of Calico